Updated: Aug 12

 What is the most important thing that you’ve learned from E4BN?

 E4BN has taught me to take one day at a time.
-The E4BN team was there for me and helped me to take control of my own life.
-Staying focused and making future plans which are achievable.
+The E4BN team was there for me and helped me to take control of my own life, stay focused and make future plans which are achievable.
 I am now in a new job, seeking new opportunities and living my best life as the great nurse that I was born to be.